A company can’t succeed in today’s connected world without online marketing.

-Nowadays, marketing through offline funnels only is not enough.
-It might be generating a good income for your business, but there’s still so much more potential to reach a wider audience online.
+Nowadays, marketing through offline funnels is not enough.
+It might generate a good income for your business, but there’s still so much more potential to reach a wider audience online.

 Also, using one online medium only is not enough in most cases.
 The competition is fierce.
-Having only a website that presents your team, products and contact information won’t help you reach your marketing goals.
-A website with static content is a somewhat passive type of marketing because you put your content out there and you expect people to find you.
-Well, with all of the competition going on these days, you’ll be too lucky if Google ranks your site on the first page of search results.
+Having only a website that presents your team, products, and contact information won’t help you reach your marketing goals.
+A website with static content is a somewhat passive type of marketing because you put your content out there and expect people to find you.
+With all the competition, you’ll be too lucky if Google ranks your site on the first page of search results.

 What you need to do instead is understand the importance of using the right mix of online marketing channels to grow your business.
-While all of this sounds good, it’s common to see businesses marketing their products without a plan in place.
-If you dive into online marketing channels without a plan, not only will you be wasting resources, you will also be leaving your business success to luck.
+While all of this sounds good, it’s common to see enterprises marketing their products without a plan.
+If you dive into online marketing channels without a plan, you will waste resources and leave your business success to luck.

 Deep dive into the most effective online marketing channels

-Now, let’s dive into the most effective online marketing channels that fall under the three categories, namely owned, paid and earned channels, that we previously discussed.
+Now, let’s dive into the most effective online marketing channels that fall under the three categories, namely owned, paid, and earned media, that we previously discussed.

 Website and Blog

 Your website and blog form the foundation of your online identity.
 But it’s not just that.
-A website with a blog can be the most important online marketing channel for your business.
-To make the most out of the website, marketers use techniques, like SEO (Search Engine Optimization) and CRO (Conversion Rate Optimization), to attract their ideal customer avatar and optimize the processes of converting them into paying customers.
+A website with a blog can be your business’s most important online marketing channel.
+To make the most out of the website, marketers use techniques like SEO (Search Engine Optimization) and CRO (Conversion Rate Optimization) to attract their ideal customer avatars and optimize the processes of converting them into paying customers.

-Optimizing your website for SEO and CRO, involves tactics like keyword research, link building, on-page SEO, content marketing, landing page creation, A/B testing, click-through rate (CTR) tracking and improvement, optimization to reduce cart abandonment and so on.
-These are just a few examples of what website owners and marketers spend their time on to make the best out of their website.
+Optimizing your website for SEO and CRO involves tactics like keyword research, link building, on-page SEO, content marketing, landing page creation, A/B testing, click-through rate (CTR) tracking and improvement, optimization to reduce cart abandonment, etc. These are just a few examples of what website owners and marketers spend their time on to make the best out of their websites.

-Email marketing falls under “owned media” in the sense that you have full control of your brand image, content and processes when you do email marketing.
-Most businesses use third-party email marketing platforms to host their accounts and database.
-With email marketing, what you do is collect email addresses from prospects and, then, you deliver your messages with the sole aim of converting these prospects into customers.
+Email marketing falls under “owned media” because you have complete control of your brand image, content, and processes when you do email marketing.
+Most businesses use third-party email marketing platforms to host their accounts and databases.
+With email marketing, you collect email addresses from prospects and then deliver your messages with the sole aim of converting these prospects into customers.

-Email is arguably the second most important marketing channel, right after your website and blog.
-It is often said that for every 1$ you spend on email marketing you get $30 to $40 back —more details further down this article.
+Email is arguably the second most crucial marketing channel after your website and blog.
+It is often said that for every 1$ you spend on email marketing, you get $30 to $40 back —more details further down this article.

-Social media as a marketing channel refers to your accounts, pages or profiles on social networks in which you market your business.
+Social media as a marketing channel refers to your accounts, pages, or profiles on social networks in which you market your business.
 SMM (Social Media Marketing) is the art and “science” of leveraging social media to earn visibility traffic.
-Almost every business today that has any kind of online presence, utilizes at least one social network to get their message across to a larger audience.
+Almost every company today that has an online presence utilizes at least one social network to get its message across to a larger audience.

-Social media in general usually come right after email marketing, when marketers are being asked what online marketing channel has the highest ROI.
+Social media usually comes right after email marketing when marketers are asked what online marketing channel has the highest ROI.

-Webinars came to prominence as a marketing channel in the recent years due to an explosion in the need for demand generation via video.
-It’s now a mature but reliable marketing technology that “just works” when it comes to attracting leads, pitching your offer and increasing sales.
-These days, there are businesses that base the majority of their lead generation efforts on sales webinars and complete webinar funnels.
+Webinars have become a marketing channel in recent years due to an explosion in the need for demand generation via video.
+It’s now a mature but reliable marketing technology that “just works” when attracting leads, pitching your offer, and increasing sales.
+These days, some businesses base most of their lead-generation efforts on sales webinars and webinar funnels.

-If you decide to use webinars as an online marketing channel, you might find yourself being involved in activities like building a registration page, rehearsing your webinar script and actually pitching during the webinar.
+Suppose you decide to use webinars as an online marketing channel.
+In that case, you might be involved in activities like building a registration page, rehearsing your webinar script, and pitching during the webinar.